Visual Studio Code

 2. The Python interpreter of your project may need to be updated, as Python versions before 3.7 may not be compatible with the extension’s Python libraries.
 To learn more about updating your language version click here.

-3. You can manually enter the path to your project’s interpreter follwing these steps.
+3. You can manually enter the path to your project’s interpreter.
+Open a command terminal and enter

 alt_text

-• Copy the path shown and create a new Python file or open an existing one in VS Code.
+• Copy the path shown and create a new Python file or open an existing file in VS Code.